smart-data-models/dataModel.OpenChannelManagement/SluiceGate/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `address[object]`: The mailing address  .
+Model: [https://schema.org/address](https://schema.org/address)	- `addressCountry[string]`: The country.
+For example, Spain  .
+Model: [https://schema.org/addressCountry](https://schema.org/addressCountry)
+	- `addressLocality[string]`: The locality in which the street address is, and which is in the region  .
+Model: [https://schema.org/addressLocality](https://schema.org/addressLocality)
+	- `addressRegion[string]`: The region in which the locality is, and which is in the country  .
+Model: [https://schema.org/addressRegion](https://schema.org/addressRegion)
+	- `district[string]`: A district is a type of administrative division that, in some countries, is managed by the local government
+	- `postOfficeBoxNumber[string]`: The post office box number for PO box addresses.
+For example, 03578  .
+Model: [https://schema.org/postOfficeBoxNumber](https://schema.org/postOfficeBoxNumber)
+	- `postalCode[string]`: The postal code.
+For example, 24004  .
+Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)
+	- `streetAddress[string]`: The street address  .
+Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)
-Model: [https://schema.org/address](https://schema.org/address)- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `curveDischargeCoefficient[*]`: The URI of an OpenChannelCurve entity that represents the Discharge Coefficient (C) as a function of relative weir opening (weir opening (a) over upstream depth(H)), C over a/H.  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `downstreamControlPoint[*]`: A relationship indicating the ID of an entity of type Cross Section, representing a cross section in a distance where the flow conditions are permanent, downstream of the sluice gate.  - `downstreamEndControlPoint[*]`: A relationship indicating the ID of an entity of type Cross Section, representing a cross section just downstream of the sluice gate.  - `flowType[string]`: It defines the flow conditions in the gate.
+- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `curveDischargeCoefficient[*]`: The URI of an OpenChannelCurve entity that represents the Discharge Coefficient (C) as a function of relative weir opening (weir opening (a) over upstream depth(H)), C over a/H  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `description[string]`: A description of this item  - `downstreamControlPoint[*]`: A relationship indicating the ID of an entity of type Cross Section, representing a cross section in a distance where the flow conditions are permanent, downstream of the sluice gate  - `downstreamEndControlPoint[*]`: A relationship indicating the ID of an entity of type Cross Section, representing a cross section just downstream of the sluice gate  - `flowType[string]`: It defines the flow conditions in the gate.
 It takes the values: 'Overflow' (upstream water level exceeds the weir crest level), 'Free-Flow' (water level is lower than gate edge), 'Submerged Flow' (the rate of flow passing through the gate is regulated by the opening of the gate).
-Enum:'Overflow, Free-Flow, Submerged-Flow'.  - `gateBottomElevation[number]`: Elevation of the bottom (crest) of the gate.  - `gateDischargeCoefficient[number]`: Discharge coefficient of the gate that accounts for energy losses as water passes under the gate.  - `gateOpening[number]`: The height of gate opening.  - `gateWidth[number]`: The width of the sluice gate  - `headDifference[number]`: The difference between the upstream depth and the depth just downstream.  - `id[*]`: Unique identifier of the entity  - `location[*]`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item.  - `observedBy[*]`: A relationship to the ID of the device that monitors raw-water properties  .
-Model: [https://smart-data-models.github.io/dataModel.Device/device-schema.json](https://smart-data-models.github.io/dataModel.Device/device-schema.json)- `orificeDischargeCoefficient[number]`: Orifice discharge coefficient that accounts for energy losses as water passes under the gate, and the downstream tailwater increases so that the gate is no longer flowing freely.  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `tag[string]`: An optional text string used to qualify an item  .
+Enum:'Overflow, Free-Flow, Submerged-Flow'  - `gateBottomElevation[number]`: Elevation of the bottom (crest) of the gate  - `gateDischargeCoefficient[number]`: Discharge coefficient of the gate that accounts for energy losses as water passes under the gate  - `gateOpening[number]`: The height of gate opening  - `gateWidth[number]`: The width of the sluice gate  - `headDifference[number]`: The difference between the upstream depth and the depth just downstream  - `id[*]`: Unique identifier of the entity  - `location[*]`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item  - `observedBy[*]`: A relationship to the ID of the device that monitors raw-water properties  .
+Model: [https://smart-data-models.github.io/dataModel.Device/device-schema.json](https://smart-data-models.github.io/dataModel.Device/device-schema.json)- `orificeDischargeCoefficient[number]`: Orifice discharge coefficient that accounts for energy losses as water passes under the gate, and the downstream tailwater increases so that the gate is no longer flowing freely  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `tag[string]`: An optional text string used to qualify an item  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `type[string]`: NGSI-LD Entity Type.
-It has to be SluiceGate.  - `upstreamControlPoint[*]`: A relationship indicating the ID of an entity of type Cross Section, representing a cross section in a distance where the flow conditions are permanent, upstream of the sluice gate.  - `upstreamEndControlPoint[*]`: A relationship indicating the ID of an entity of type Cross Section, representing a cross section just upstream of the sluice gate.  - `waterDischarge[number]`: The discharge that passes the weir (Q).  <!-- /30-PropertiesList -->
+It has to be SluiceGate  - `upstreamControlPoint[*]`: A relationship indicating the ID of an entity of type Cross Section, representing a cross section in a distance where the flow conditions are permanent, upstream of the sluice gate  - `upstreamEndControlPoint[*]`: A relationship indicating the ID of an entity of type Cross Section, representing a cross section just upstream of the sluice gate  - `waterDischarge[number]`: The discharge that passes the weir (Q)  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `id`  - `location`  - `type`  <!-- /35-RequiredProperties -->